 - Latching Your Baby (Video): shows how to latch your baby on to the breast and how to tell that they are drinking well.

-- Breastfeeding Positions (Video): goes over some of the most common ways to position your baby at the breast.
+- Breastfeeding Positions (Video): goes over some of the most common ways to position your baby at the chest.

-- Breastfeeding for the Health and Future of Our Nation (PDF): A resource to support Aboriginal women with breastfeeding, including traditional teachings.
-Also available in Ojibway (PDF) and Cree (PDF).
+- Breastfeeding for the Health and Future of Our Nation (PDF): A resource to support Aboriginal individuals with breastfeeding, including traditional teachings.

 Baby Feeding Cues

 Feeding cues are the signs your baby gives to show you when they are ready to feed and when they have had enough to eat.